ropensci/EML/README.md

 ## A Richer Example

-Here we show a the creation of a relatively complete EML document using `EML`.
+Here we show the creation of a relatively complete EML document using `EML`.
 This closely parallels the function calls shown in the original EML [R-package vignette](https://docs.ropensci.org/EML/articles/creating-EML.html).